donuk/wp-custom-fields-search/README.txt

 == Upgrade Notice ==

+= 1.1.5 =
+* This fixes a serious bug introduced in 1.1.3, if you are using either 1.1.3 or 1.1.4 please upgrade.
+Not upgrading may result in your form config being lost.

 = 1.0 =
 * This is a major rebuild from 0.3.28, this should make form configuration significantly easier.
 * This will enable new extended functionalities.